lifeisgorgeous/mysite/content/post/ArrayVsListinPython.md

 Output: ['10' 'Twenty' '30' 'Forty' '50' '60' 'Seventy' '80' 'Ninty' '100']
 ```

 In the code snippets we can see that, we imported the NumPy package and named it np.
 Then we took a variable named ToptenNP and assigned some elements in different data types.
 Yes!
 NumPy array supports different data types where the array module doesn't support this kind of mixing.
-After calling the print function we found the output where we can the elements are in integers and strings.
+After calling the print function we found the output where we can see the elements are in integers and strings.
 To see the type of the `TopTenNP` type:

 {{< codeblock  "numpyExample.py">}}